What Went Into Refactoring dorifto.racing

 The old architecture

 From what I remember, it was running Apache and the entire website was made in PHP.
-I had a MySQL database to keep track of IPs, so I could block abusers of the system.
+I had a MySQL database to keep track of IPs so I could block people from spamming the endpoints.
 Every time someone requested a video, it would run a static version of FFMPEG to copy files around and splice them together.

 Overall, there wasn’t much to it.
 It was just a pain in the ass to maintain and update.
-This meant that overtime all the dependencies became extremely old, and I was scared that some security vulnerability would ruin it.
+Overtime, all the dependencies became extremely old and I was scared that some security vulnerability would ruin it.

 The new architecture